FranckyU/FranckyU/README.md

-# Andy, 👋 from the exotic island of Madagascar!
+# Andy, I am into building SaaS

-*I'm a T-shaped engineer crafting great code with good balance from this savory remote location.* 🌴 🌞
+*I'm a T-shaped type of engineer, enjoying to build solid solutions to answer real world technological challenges.

 ⚛️ My core skills orbit around **Full-Stack SaaS platforms engineering**.

-🌍 I work fully remote from GMT+3 collaborating with great teammates around the globe stretching from US-PST to far-east Asia.
+🌍 I work fully remote collaborating with great teams around the globe stretching from US-PST to far-east Asia.

 🚀 I took key roles as **Senior/Lead/CTO** within US/EU/MENA based companies for the past 10+ years.
 My latest **Founding-Engineer** endeavors can be seen at <a href="https://apidojo.com" target="_blank">Apidojo</a>

 ### Let's simply map it...